lonkamikaze/bsda2/src/bsda_obj.md

 ## 14. FILE DESCRIPTORS

-The FreeBSD sh only allows file descriptor numbers up to 9.
-The numbers 1 and 2 are used for stdout and stderr, that means only 7 descriptors are available overall.
+The _FreeBSD_ `sh` only allows file descriptor numbers up to 9.
+The numbers 1 and 2 are used for `stdout` and `stderr`, that means only 7 descriptors are available overall.

 File descriptors are useful for interacting with files and named pipes without closing the pipe between reads/writes.

-In order to manage them effectively the bsda:obj:getDesc() function provides a descriptor number and bsda:obj:releaseDesc() allows returning one into the pool of available numbers.
+In order to manage them effectively the `bsda:obj:getDesc()` function provides a descriptor number and `bsda:obj:releaseDesc()` allows returning one into the pool of available numbers.

 	local fd